beetosu/New-Horizons-Title-Generator/README.md

-In total it is about 28724 titles, meaning it will just under 1200 days (or 3 1/4 years) to finish running through everything.
+In total it is about 28724 titles, meaning it will take just under 1200 days (or 3 1/4 years) to finish running through everything.